A creative writing editor does so much more than check your grammar and punctuation.

 - help you work out what to focus on next.

-Writing coaching and manuscript development – the work in progress
+Writing coaching & manuscript development – the work in progress

 I’d particularly recommend her workshops to fiction writers,